-The difference between these two terms is that remembering is linked to the short-term memory to recall facts and figures like much of what we did in school and at university, whereas learning goes one step further and is linked to experiences to generate new ideas, mix with previous knowledge, and get stored in our long-term memories.
+The difference between these two terms is that remembering is linked to the short-term memory to recall facts and figures like much of what we did in school and at university.
+Learning goes one step further and is linked to experiences to generate new ideas, mix with previous knowledge, and get stored in our long-term memories.

 Create the Right Learning Environment

-What else can be done to help trainees not only remember facts but also change their behavior and experience real learning?
+How can we help trainees not only remember facts but also change their behavior?
 The answer is that we need to create environments where emotional responses, rich experiences, and social learning are part of daily routines to help employees really learn.

 As we know within the context of storytelling, when we engage the emotional part of the brain, we are more likely to learn.
 This theory, of course, holds true when it comes to behavior change.
 Therefore, it is necessary for learning professionals and managers to speak to the feelings of their trainees and employees.

 But what feelings should be addressed: positive or negative ones?
 On the one hand, our gut instincts might lead us to say the positive feelings.
 However, positive feelings are often not as memorable.
-It seems that our brains are heavily impacted by drama and negativity, whether it is rumors about a restaurant serving unsafe food, or sports (e.g. the Vettel-Hamilton incident at this year’s Baku Grand Prix of Formula One) because these negative experiences engage more of our brains.
+Drama and negativity heavily impact our brains.
+Whether it is rumors about a restaurant serving unsafe food, or sports (e.g. the Vettel-Hamilton incident at this year’s Baku Grand Prix of Formula One), these negative experiences engage more of our brains.

-Once again, the same is true for learning: Sometimes it is better to talk about negative feelings so that they stick in the mind of the learner and foster a change in behavior.
+Once again, the same is true for learning: Sometimes it is better to talk about negative feelings.
+Then they stick in the mind of the learner and foster a change in behavior.
 Remember that time you showed up for a meeting with a client a day late because you didn’t sync your calendars?
-Remember that time we went hiking without checking the weather forecast and got stuck on the mountain in dense fog?
+Remember that time we went hiking without checking the weather forecast?
+We got stuck on the mountain in dense fog.

 Behavior Change is Social